Hugovj/haiku_generator/README.md

 Requires nltk, run following in terminal: pip install nltk
-# then, in python:
+Then, in python:
   import nltk
   nltk.download()
-# this opens a downloader window.
+This opens a downloader window.
 Install cmudict in this window.
-  from nltk.corpus import cmudict
+Then run: from nltk.corpus import cmudict
-# if this doesn't give an error, you can try and run markov_haiku.py
+If this doesn't give an error, you can try and run markov_haiku.py

 Other files:
 train.txt as database for haiku.